chharvey/counterpoint-proposals/issues/98-block-expressions.md

 ## Comparison to IIFEs
 Block expressions are more flexible than IIFEs (“immediately-invoked function expressions”) in that they don’t need parameters or captures and may contain **abrupt completions**.
 Block expressions may contain `return`, `break`, `continue`, and `throw` statements (depending on lexical context); these are all known as “abrupt” completions, because they abruptly transfer control out of the block without finishing the evaluation of it.
 In block expressions, these statements are scoped to their *containing lexical environment*, rather than their own.

-For example, much like a regular block, a block expression may contain a `break` statment if inside a loop.
+For example, much like a regular block, a block expression may contain a `break` statement if inside a loop.
+First consider this `if` statement, which contains a `break;`.
 ```cp
 function f(i: int): void {
 	while true do {